top of page

 The Military Child World Expo 2026 exists to honor that code, the Promise of the Six, and to remind us, that the story of America is the story of its military families, its sacrifices, and its unbroken promise across generations.

-The Military Child World Expo (MCWE 2026) is a mission-driven, nonprofit educational initiative dedicated to supporting the entire military-connected community, including active duty, National Guard, Reserve, veterans, retirees, Department of Defense civilians, and their families.
+The Military Child World Expo (MCWE 2026) is a mission-driven, nonprofit educational initiative dedicated to supporting the entire military-connected community, including active duty, National Guard, Reserve, veterans, retirees, Department of Defense/War, civilians, and their families.

 Quick Links